sta-szek/pojo-tester/src/book/comparison/README.md

 ```

 ## Coverage Comparison {#coverage-comparison}
 OK!
-Let's see at the coverage.
+Now let us look at the coverage.

-First of all, three libraries (Smart Unit, testUtil and testUtils) have lowest code coverage as they tests only getters and setters.
+First of all, three libraries (Smart Unit, testUtil and testUtils) have lowest code coverage as they test only getters and setters.

-Next, is Open Pojo, that is loosing the fight against Mean Bean and `POJO-TESTER`.
+Next is Open Pojo, loosing the fight only against Mean Bean and `POJO-TESTER`.
-Open Pojo cannot tests classes that implements custom `equals`, `hashCodes` and `toString`, so you cannot just use it in your project without production code modifications.
+Open Pojo cannot test classes that implement custom `equals`, `hashCodes` and `toString`, so you cannot use it in your existing project without prior production code modifications.

-Mean Bean looks pretty nice, but due to it's implementation, the coverage is unstable.
+Mean Bean looks pretty nice, but due to its implementation the coverage is unstable.
-Mean Bean generates `pojo`'s fields values randomly, so you can have lower and bigger coverage, but always below `POJO-TESTER` level.
+Mean Bean generates `pojo`'s fields values randomly, so you can have lower or higher coverage, but always below `POJO-TESTER` level.
 And there is one more thing.
-Tests (internal, in library implementation) using Mean Beans are repeated 100 hundred times, by default.
+Tests (internal, in library implementation) using Mean Beans are repeated hundred times, by default.

 `POJO-TESTER` does the job.
-It provides stable coverage and the bigest coverage.
-As we can see below.
+It provides stable coverage with the highest percentage.
+See numbers below.
 ![](coverage-comparison.png)

-Next thing that `POJO-TESTER` can do, but other libraries not is testing fields recursively.
+Next thing that `POJO-TESTER` can do, but other libraries cannot, is recursively testing fields.
 This means your tests are more sure.

-We've done one more code coverage reports using changing nested fields.
+We have done one more code coverage report using changing nested fields.
-From those tests, we excluded three libraries - Mean Bean, Smart Unit and TestUtil.
+From those tests we excluded three libraries - Mean Bean, Smart Unit and TestUtil.
-They just cannot perfom such a tests and thorws undefinied exceptions.
+They simply could not perform such tests and threw undefined exceptions.

 Here are results:
 ![](pojo-the-winner.png)